 But wait-there’s more to learn.

-What if you are sewing a straight line and you come to a 90% angle corner (like if you are sewing a rectangle or square) that you need to turn to continue sewing (because you will in this week’s project)?
+What if you are sewing a straight line and you come to a corner (like if you are sewing a rectangle or square) that you need to turn to continue sewing.
 What do you do?

 A couple more things.
 Sometimes you will be asked to baste.
 A baste is a long stitch that is much looser than a typical stitch.
 When you baste you do not knot at the beginning and the end.
 This is because you will probably be picking the baste stitch out (if it is just there to hold your fabric in place for the time being) or you will be using it to gather (which we will learn about in a few weeks).
 Here’s a baste: